gwaxG/robot_ws/README.md

 # Robot work space
 ***
 ## Description
-This work space contains all code necessary for jaguar simulation, control, perception and learning.
+This work space contains all necessary code for the simulation, control, perception and learning of the Jaguar V4 with Arm robot, as part of the following publication :

+@article{AR-Mitriakov-2022,
+  author = {A. Mitriakov and P. Papadakis and S. Garlatti}, title = {An open-source software framework for reinforcement learning-based control of tracked robots in simulated indoor environments}, journal = {Advanced Robotics}, volume = {0}, number = {0}, pages = {1-14}, year  = {2022}, publisher = {Taylor & Francis}, doi = {10.1080/01691864.2022.2076570},
+}

 Software was tested on a machine with the following hardware configuration:
 * Memory 31,2 GiB